Edit

 Azure DevOps Services | Azure DevOps Server 2022 - Azure DevOps Server 2019

 When you have many people collaborating in a repository, the number and names of branches can quickly get out of control.
-Hierarchical branch folders is an effective way to tame the chaos.
-Azure DevOps Services, TFS, and Visual Studio treat / as a folder separator and will automatically collapse folders by default.
-This way, you don't have to wade through every single branch to find the one you're looking for.
+Hierarchical branch folders are an effective way to organize the structure.
+Azure DevOps and Visual Studio treat / as a folder separator and automatically collapse folders by default.
+This way, you don't have to review every single branch to find the one you're looking for.
 You don't have to rely on everyone to get it right, either.
-Azure Repos and TFS can enforce the correct use of branch folders.
+Azure Repos can enforce the correct use of branch folders.

 Planning

 Decide on the folder structure you want to allow.
-As an example, we'll set our repository to enforce the following rules:
+As an example, we configure our repository to enforce the following rules:

 • Only main can exist at the repository root.

-• All users will be allowed to create branches under the feature/ and users/ folders.
+• All users are allowed to create branches under the feature/ and users/ folders.

-• Administrators will be able to create branches under the release/ folder.
+• Administrators can create branches under the release/ folder.

 Note